cloudcoroner/cromite_ubuntu/README.md

 # cromite_ubuntu
-A set of scripts to install and keep Cromite up to date on Ubuntu Linux Desktop
+TL;DR
+A tool to install Cromite with an auto update mechanism on Ubuntu Linux Desktop.
+The tool also includes (an optional) profile pre-configured with additional privacy and security settings for new users.

 Uazo has done amazing work with Cromite - A privacy focused chromium browser that was forked from Bromite.
-I wanted to create a script that makes it easy for the average user to add this to their Ubuntu desktop installations.
 Check out his amazing work, here: https://github.com/uazo/cromite
+I wanted to create a way for the average user to use Cromite to on their Ubuntu desktop.

 Installation Video: